Competency Based Interviews are still here in 2025!

 Are you struggling with competency or behavioural based interviews?
 Getting tongue tied, going blank and unsure how to answer correctly?
 Perhaps you are doing ok in the interview room but just not getting jobs?

+Whatever your situation, preparation is vital and to be more precise the ‘right’ preparation is key.
 With the InterviewGold online training system your interview preparation is done for you and you have access to a comprehensive range of interview questions, answers and advice all tailored to your target job.